alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-09-19-rule-on-calling-to-unity-with-false-beliefs.md

 title: Ruling on the call to rapprochement between religions
 hijri: Safar 02, 1442 AH
 lang: en
+locale: en
+uid: rule-on-calling-to-unity-with-false-beliefs
+note: true
 category: ["walabara", shiah]
-source: Fatwas of the Permanent Committee no. 7807-2
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 7807-2"
 excerpt: "Druze, Al-Nusayriyyah, Al-Isma'iliyyah and those who follow them such as Babists and Baha'is have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions"
 muftis:
   chairman: